isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Wild Pepper.md

 <section>
 	<h4>Sun and soil needs:</h4>
-	<p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of indirect sunlight</a>, but can also grow in 2-4 hours of direct sunlight.
-Plants do best in moist, <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, making them suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container gardening</a>, but they also do very well in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+	<p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">4-6 hours of indirect sunlight</a>, but can also grow in 2-4 hours of direct sunlight.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 10cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.</p>
 	<br>
 </section>